ory/sdk/clients/hydra/elixir/README.md

 # Ory

-Welcome to the ORY Hydra HTTP API documentation.
-You will find documentation for all HTTP APIs here.
+Documentation for all of Ory Hydra&#39;s APIs.

 ### Building